This set of Frequently Asked Questions does not deal with bans or appeals information for people subject to a ban.

 There have been unsuccessful attempts to overturn Pubwatch bans through Judicial Review.
 The two most recent notable cases in Buckingham and Haverhill saw the claimants attempt to link the activities of the Police and other public bodies with the management and processes of the Pubwatch schemes.
 More information and advice on this important issue will be found in the National Pubwatch Good Practice Guide but also see Who should run a Pubwatch?

 Sometimes a Watch will also be able to obtain photographs from other sources; such as the press or on publicly accessible social media sites where the individual has posted their image or as previously mentioned, voluntarily direct from the banned person in exchange for a reduced period of exclusion.
+However we would caution against using social media, even if the image is easily accessible, as its very unlikely that the ‘owner’ would have intended it to be used for Pubwatch purposes.
+It is possible that that use of such images will not meet the ‘fairness’ requirement of GDPR and DPA.

 The Police may also be willing to provide you with police photographs of banned individuals, but this will be at their discretion and will be for a police purpose e.g. prevention of crime and disorder.
 It will also be subject to a locally agreed data sharing agreement.
 Police forces deal with this issue in different ways.
 Some will produce a folder of police photographs which has to be signed for by the Watch member; others will share them by using a system such as Pubwatch Online where the member has to use a secure password to access the site and the photograph is given a watermark to show who has downloaded an image.